Project Overview

 Practices

 Optimizing production in winter high tunnels relies on careful selection of crops, because winter plant growth is so slow and limited.
-Every year, we consider winter market demand and plant crops that we know will grow well, but we wish we had better data on the relative yields of our various potential salad mix ingredients so that we could make the most informed decisions about what to plant and how to use our precious tunnel space for the best winter yields.
+Every year, we consider winter market demand and plant crops that we know will grow well, but carried out this project because we sought better data on the relative yields of our various potential salad mix ingredients so that we could make the most informed decisions about what to plant and how to use our precious tunnel space for the best winter yields.

 Winter vegetable production provides growers with great opportunities to enter untapped markets, to distinguish themselves with niche products, and to spread their income through the year.
 At the winter Worthington Farmers Market, the largest farmers market in Columbus, we regularly sell out of our produce early in the market, suggesting that the market could accommodate additional growers.
 Still, Midwestern winter growers, especially as they’re starting out, may struggle to find information that will allow them to optimize their winter salad mix production.
 Research has confirmed that babyleaf brassicas and lettuce are among the top choices for generating income with winter growing, but with so many choices on the market, it’s hard to know which varieties generate the best returns.